-- The summary of the Santander valuation report set forth below is qualified in its entirety by reference to the full text of the report.
+- The description of the Santander valuation report set forth below is a summary of the material information included in the full text of the report.
 A free translation of the complete copy of the Santander valuation report, dated August 5, 2016, which sets forth, among other things, the factors considered, procedures followed, assumptions made and qualifications and limitations on the scope of review undertaken in preparing the Santander valuation report, has been filed with the SEC as Exhibit (c)(5) to the Transaction Statement, and is incorporated herein by reference.
-You are urged to read the Santander valuation report carefully and in its entirety. - The Santander valuation report was addressed to, and provided for the information and benefit of, the Via Varejo special committee in connection with their evaluation of the Reorganization.
+You are urged to read the Santander valuation report carefully and in its entirety because it contains information that is not included in this supplemental information statement. - The Santander valuation report was addressed to, and provided for the information and benefit of, the Via Varejo special committee in connection with their evaluation of the Reorganization.
 The Santander valuation report is not, and was not intended to be, a fairness opinion or appraisal report (laudo de avaliação) and does not purport to indicate whether the Reorganization is fair, from a financial point of view, to any party and, except as expressly discussed therein, did not address any other aspects or implications of the Reorganization.
 The Santander valuation report does not constitute a recommendation or opinion, express or implied, to the Via Varejo special committee or to any other persons in respect of the Reorganization or any other transaction.